 The Corporation conducts its business through a number of committees.
 Each committee has terms of reference, which have been approved by the Corporation.
-These committees are: Strategy; Finance and Resources; Search, Governance and Remuneration; Academic; Estates; and Audit.
-Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available from the Clerk to the Corporation at: Capel Manor College, Bullsmoor Lane, Enfield, Middlesex, EN1 4RQ.
+These committees are Finance and Resources; Search, Governance and Remuneration; Academic; Estates; and Audit.
+Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available from the Director of Governance at: Capel Manor College, Bullsmoor Lane, Enfield, Middlesex, EN1 4RQ.

-The Clerk to the Corporation maintains a register of financial and personal interests of the governors.
+The Director of Governance maintains a register of financial and personal interests of the governors.
 The register is available for inspection at the above address.

-All governors are able to take independent professional advice in furtherance of their duties at the College's expense and have access to the Clerk to the Corporation, who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
-The appointment, evaluation and removal of the Clerk are matters for the Corporation as a whole.
+All governors are able to take independent professional advice in furtherance of their duties at the College's expense and have access to the Director of Governance, who is responsible to the Board for ensuring that all applicable procedures and regulations are complied with.
+The appointment, evaluation and removal of the Director of Governance are matters for the Corporation as a whole.